rudymatela/fitspec/black/README.md

 	  , holds n $ \x -> sort' [x] == [x]
 	  ]

-Note that our new property (2), has a free variable, that is why `holds` is
+Note that, our new property (2) has a free variable, that is why `holds` is
-needed: it checks whether a property holds for a given number of tests: we use one of the parameters of our property set, `n`.
+needed: it checks whether a property holds for a given number of tests (`n`)
 Now:

 	$ ./sorting
 	25    [1,2]   \xs -> case xs of